Your IoT Deployment Success Depends on your IoT SIM Cards

 7. Embedded SIMs, eSIMs & Cellular Connectivity

 Increased demand for cellular technology is on the rise and according to Ericsson Mobility Report there will be 25bn IoT connection by 2020.
-The ability of eSIMs and embedded SIMs allow connectivity to be fitted into old and new devices and appliances, thus, increasing the lifecycle of SIM products and access to connectivity from the ground up.
+The ability of eSIMs and eUICC allow connectivity to be fitted into old and new devices and appliances, thus, increasing the lifecycle of SIM products and access to connectivity from the ground up.

 What are Embedded SIMs